 Well, enough philosophizing!
 Onward to the specific bits…

 Of course, no discussion of the differences between our two cultures would be complete without mentioning the traffic.
 I have had a truly difficult time learning that the British drive on the left… and I am only referring to my experiences as a pedestrian!
 This IS foreign, no doubt about it.
 I have crossed more busy streets here in the last several weeks than I have in the last several years, and every time, it is a challenge for me to remember which lane contains traffic going in which direction.
 It is as if I learned American traffic patterns in infancy, when I can’t even remember learning them, and now I cannot unlearn them, or at least adapt them to these new conditions.
 My car will be arriving soon.
 My American friends here tell me that it really isn’t too difficult learning to drive on the left side of the road, that you just follow the cars in front of you and you usually do okay.
 I do suspect that once I have been driving for a while, that will help me learn the drive-on-the-left traffic patterns much better than just being a pedestrian.

 I had an awesome time in England.
 I met many wonderful people, both at work and outside of it, especially in my A Course in Miracles study group.
 I eventually adapted quite well and took the opportunity to travel both locally and further afield, to Scotland and the Shetland and Orkney Islands, and on continental Europe (which I mentioned in an earlier post about driving through the Alps).
-On the one hand, I wish I’d been able to stay longer in England (I was originally supposed to be there for 3 years, but was there only 1 year).
-On the other hand, a few months after I arrived back in Quincy, I met my future husband.
-Well … I guess it was a good trade.
+I wish I’d been able to stay longer in England (I was originally supposed to be there for three years, but was there only one year).
+I think very fondly of my time there and I hope to visit again someday.